FG vows to end multiple taxation on roads

 “Road transport accounts for 90% of the movement of goods, services and persons and it’s tied to the Economic Recovery and Growth Plan, ERGP, of the present administration.
 Therefore, as a major player in the set up, RTEAN plays a pivotal role in the growth and recovery of the nation.”

-Furthermore, the Minister of Women Affairs, Pauline Tallen, who was also present at the conference, charged RTEAN to enlighten its members on issues of Gender-Based Violence (GBV), which often occur in motor parks.
+In her remarks, the Minister of Women Affairs, Pauline Tallen, who was also present at the conference, charged RTEAN to enlighten its members on issues of Gender-Based Violence, GBV, which often occur in motor parks.

-She noted that GBV is a serious issue that affects women and girls, and urged RTEAN to take proactive measures to address it.
+She described GBV as a serious issue that affects women and girls, and urged RTEAN to take proactive measures to address it.

 According to the FRSC, most road crashes occur at night due to poor visibility, fatigue, and over-speeding.